gitmangal/gitmangal/README.md

-# 👋 Hi, I’m Mangal gupta
+# 👋 Hi, I’m Mangla gupta
 ## About me

 <p id= "about"> Hello, I'm Mangla Gupta, a recent graduate with a degree in Mathematics.
 Currently, I serve as a Data Analyst Trainer at ICCVS Computer Education.
 My expertise lies in teaching Microsoft Excel, Python, SQL, and PowerBI, fueled by a passion for uncovering insights through data analysis.
 With a strong foundation in Mathematics, I'm excited to transition into the field of data science as a data specialist.</p>